psumanyam/resume/README.md

  <a href="http://www.linkedin.com/in/subramanyam-pasumarti">My LinkedIn page</a>
 </div>

-Currently seeking opportunities in DevOps and Program Management.
+Currently seeking opportunities in DevOps, Program Management and QA.

 ## Summary